center-for-threat-informed-defense/sensor-mappings-to-attack/docs/example_technique_mappings/CloudTrail.rst

  * TagUser

-   Event information: `AWS Documentation <https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_AddTags.html>`_
+   Event information: `AWS Documentation - AddTags <https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/API_AddTags.html>`_

    Yes.
 Careful attention was given to CloudTrail Roles, and related information.
 For example, the “TagUser/UntagUser” API entry was examined to determine that the act of